madhavkarri/-CarND-P7-PathPlanning/Writeup_Report.md

 #### 2. Project code (main.cpp)

-The model.py file contains the code for the following set of tasks.
+The main.cpp file contains the code for the following set of tasks:
 * Load all images and steering angles from memory
 * Data augumentation using vertical flip
 * Data normilization and centering